 Delayed gratification is a great asset for a long-term mindset, and the managers in the Berkshires quickly pass the marshmallow test: Do they want one marshmallow today or two in the future?
 Of course, they choose the latter.
 The management has one long-term goal: to create value for all stakeholders.
-They understand the stakeholders are not necessarily only the shareholders and the employees but also society and customers.
+They understand the stakeholders are not necessarily the shareholders, employees, society, and customers.

 A long-term mindset from the management requires a long-term commitment from the shareholders as well:

 A respected investor told me, “You end up with the shareholders you deserve”.
 I’m hoping that’s true.

 -Mark Leonard, Constellation Software.